Small-Loan-Studio/TGO/README.md

 ### Conventions: Ownership

-We hint at this above but it is likely each one of us will end up being the single biggest voice in the room for a given feature.
-Currently it's shaping up to look like that will be:
+We hint at this above but it is likely each one of us will end up being the single biggest voice in the room for a one or more section of the code.
+Currently it looks like that will be:

 - Den: UI